gwangil-choi/cubrid-manual/ko/admin/config.rst

 **intl_check_input_string**

     **intl_check_input_string** :red:`is a parameter to determine whether or not to check that string entered is correctly corresponded to character set used.
 The default value is **no**.
 If this value is no and character set is UTF-8 and incorrect data is enter which violate UTF-8 byte sequence, it can show abnormal behavior or database server and applications can be terminated abnormally.
-However, if it is guaranteed this problem does not happen, it has advantage in performance not to do it.`
+However, if it is guaranteed this problem does not happen, it has advantage in performance not to do it. 중복된 설명임`

-    :red:`UTF-8 and EUC-KR can be checked; ISO-8859-1 is one-byte encoding so it does not have to be checked because every byte is valid.`
+    :red:`UTF-8 and EUC-KR can be checked; ISO-8859-1 is one-byte encoding so it does not have to be checked because every byte is valid. 중복된 설명`

 **group_concat_max_len**